 • Since July 1, 2018, daily, throughout the year, a digital message has been showing on the large stadium marquee.
 The message is shown approximately six times per hour reaching pedestrians and vehicular traffic on Stadium Blvd.
-See Figure 4 for the image of the message.
+In December 2022, the display design was updated and continues to be viewed on the marquee.
+See Figure 4 for the updated image of the display

-Figure 4 Stadium marquee daily message.
+Figure 4 Updated stadium marquee daily message display.

 • Through the Planet Blue Ambassador program, students, faculty, and staff can complete the online training modules on different relevant topics (e.g., water).
 Individuals from every major school and unit on the Ann Arbor campuses (including most F&O units and the Health System) have participated.
-Approximately 7,726 students, faculty, and staff have been certified as Planet Blue Ambassadors since the January 2013 inception of the program.
-Three hundred and forty-one (341) people completed the Planet Blue Ambassador program during this reporting period.
+Approximately 8,228 students, faculty, and staff have been certified as Planet Blue

+Ambassadors since the January 2013 inception of the program.
+Two hundred and thirteen (213) people completed the Planet Blue Ambassador program during this reporting period.
 For the Water module portion of the Planet Blue Ambassador Training, students and staff are encouraged to make pledges including, but not limited to:

-- I will always properly dispose of extra household hazardous waste (HHW).

-- I will fix any oil or other automotive fluid leaks on my vehicle immediately.

-- I will wash my vehicle on a permeable surface or at a carwash that reuses water.

-- I will properly dispose of my extra medications and not flush them.
+- I will always properly dispose of extra household hazardous waste (HHW). - I will fix any oil or other automotive fluid leaks on my vehicle immediately. - I will wash my vehicle on a permeable surface or at a carwash that reuses water. - I will properly dispose of my extra medications and not flush them.
 [ALSO PART OF PEP-4 BELOW]